 Writing this article took tremendous bravery.
 Lewis admitted ugly truths about herself and her thoughts and published it anyway.
 She wrote honestly about a topic so painful and verboten that few people are candid about it (especially in print).

 Of course I don’t like what she had to say.
 I have a chronic illness that’s had a tremendous impact on my husband.
 I’ve heard the saddest stories about how chronic illness destroys relationships.
-There’s an oft-cited statistic that the lifetime divorce rate is 75% for people with chronic illness (the overall lifetime divorce rate is 50%).
+There’s an oft-cited statistic that the lifetime divorce rate is 75% for people with chronic illness (the overall lifetime divorce rate is highly debated, but 42% seems to be a reasonable estimate.).
 There’s some question over whether this number is accurate, though experts agree that the divorce rate for the chronically ill is very high.

 I’m working on an article for Migraine.com about managing migraine’s impact on a marriage.
 One of the suggestions is to talk about migraine’s affect on the relationship.
 I say, “The truth will probably hurt both of you.
 Talk about it anyway.”
 And then I read this article from a healthy caregiver and was hurt by truths from someone else’s relationship.
 This is emotionally fraught stuff.

 I applaudfor her courage and honesty.
 The difficulties of caring for a chronically ill spouse need to be acknowledged, even though many of those who are sick won’t like what we read.